pika/pika/docs/connecting.rst

 #.
 When we are connected, the *on_connected* method is called.
 In that method we create a channel.
 #.
 When the channel is created, the *on_channel_open* method is called.
 In that method we declare a queue.
 #.
 When the queue is declared successfully, *on_queue_declared* is called.
 In that method we call channel.basic_consume telling it to call the handle_delivery for each message RabbitMQ delivers to us.
+#.
+When RabbitMQ has a message to send us, it will do so to the handle_delivery function passing the Method frame, Header frame and Body.

+Note that Step #1 is on line #28 and Step #2 is on line #6.
+This is so that Python knows about the functions we'll call in Step #2->#5
 .. _cps_example:

 Example::